When innocents are injured

 - You can wait until the child in question reaches the age of adulthood (i.e. their 18th Birthday) and then they can make a claim in their own name, and in their own right.
 If you choose to do this, they will have up to three years after their 18th Birthday to make the claim.

 - Alternatively you can make a claim on your child’s behalf and any money awarded in the form of compensation will be held in account for them until they reach adulthood (again, this would be their 18th Birthday).

-What situation is right for you very much depends upon your circumstances and the best thing to do is speak to Accident Advice Helpline to find out more and discuss this in more detail.
+What situation is right for you very much depends upon your circumstances.
+The best thing to do is speak to Accident Advice Helpline and discuss this in more detail.

-As we said, the best person to speak to is one of our in house experts who will be able to provide you with all of the information that you need.
-Clinical negligence cases can be highly complex, but we have the experts on hand who can assist with any type of claim.
+As we said, the best person to speak to is one of our expert advisers who will be able to provide you with all of the information that you need.
+Clinical negligence cases can be highly complex, but we have expert solicitors on our team, who can assist with any type of claim.

 How much compensation?

 The amount of compensation that can be due after innocents are injured varies, depending on the nature of the accident and the severity of resulting injuries.
-One way to get a good idea of how much your child’s claim may be worth is to take our 30 second test, which you can find right here on our website or give us a call on 0800 689 0500 or from your mobile on 0333 500 0993.
+One way to get a good idea of how much your child’s claim may be worth is to take our 30-second test, which you can find right here on our website.
+Alternatively, you can give us a call on 0800 689 0500 (landline) or from your mobile on 0333 500 0993.